sedaro/sedaro-python/package_managing/readme.md

 Inside `sedaro-python/`:

 - Deactivate current python environment (`$ deactivate`)
+- Delete and create new virtual environment and install needed dependencies:
   - `$ rm -rf .venv && python3 -m venv ./.venv && source .venv/bin/activate && pip install --upgrade pip && pip install --upgrade setuptools build twine`
+- Build:
   - `$ cd sedaro`
   - `$ rm -rf dist && python3 -m build`
 - If doesn’t create `.tar.gz` and `.whl` in `sedaro/dist/`, wait a minute.
 Reload vs-code if doesn't show up.

 ## Publish to test.pypi

-- Do everything under "Build"
+- Do everything under "Build" above
+- In `sedaro/`:
   - `$ python3 -m twine upload --repository testpypi dist/\*`
-  - requires username and password
+  - enter username and password
 - Use `python_version_manager` to install sedaro from **test.pypi** and run tests using **live server** in python 3.7 - 3.10

 ## Publish to pypi:

 - Open pull request.
 After merged, switch to main branch with new changes pulled in
-- Do everything under "Build"
+- Do everything under "Build" above
+- In `sedaro/`:
   - `$ python -m twine upload dist/\*`
-  - requires username and password
+  - enter username and password
 - Use `python_version_manager` to install sedaro from **pypi** and run tests using **live server** in python 3.7 - 3.10